 We often have families looking to adopt a Berner, and can assist in connecting families for adoption.
 This direct transition is much easier for the dog, avoiding multiple transitions and added stress.

 A "rescue dog' is a purebred Berner that has been placed in a shelter, is a stray, has been abandoned, or can no longer be cared for by the owner.
 Our club may provide temporary "foster" care until health and other needs may be assessed, and a permanent home found.

 Herman exploring the beach with his new forever family

 If you are interested in adopting a Berner, please contact a member of our rescue group, or a board member.
 We will gather information about you & your family, your breed experience and knowledge.
 This will help us connect you with a rescue or re-home that's a great fit for your family.

 Whether you need help with your own Berner or know a Berner family in need, contact a member of our rescue committee (club contact page).
 We can help evaluate the situation and assist you with advice, re-home connections, or a rescue.
 We're here to help!

 Providing a forever home isn't for everyone, but there are other ways to help.
 Assistance can be provided through financial support for transportation, medical care, and shelter fees.
-Consider a donation when renewing your membership.
+You may also donate to our rescue fund when renewing your membership.